cn23070/cn23070.github.io/_posts/2024-02-12-Module-1EOMA-Python-ReadMe.md

 Although passwords are important, they are also problematic.
 Humans struggle to remember them, and even then, we struggle to enter them accurately, especially if they are complex (Anderson, 2020).

-This python script helps users determine if their proposed password adheres to current best practices associated with the definition of a strong password.
+This python script firstly helps users determine if their proposed password adheres to current best practices associated with the definition of a strong password.

+It is recommended to use strong passwords as part of a multi factor authentication capability to further strengthen your organisations cyber identify and access management posture.

+With this in mind the script also attempts to provide an overview of how a basic impolementation of MFA works using the python library PyOTP.

+MFA requires two or more independent authentication factors, ensuring a more rigorous authentication process.
+Even if one factor is compromised, the likelihood of a successful breach is still reduced (Fanti, 2023).

 ### Password Best Practice Criteria: